Head to Head Survey: IDW Media (IDW) vs. Its Rivals

-IDW Media (NYSE: IDW) is one of 29 public companies in the “Advertising” industry, but how does it weigh in compared to its competitors?
-We will compare IDW Media to related companies based on the strength of its institutional ownership, earnings, analyst recommendations, risk, valuation, dividends and profitability.
+IDW Media (NYSE: IDW) is one of 29 public companies in the “Advertising” industry, but how does it weigh in compared to its peers?
+We will compare IDW Media to related companies based on the strength of its risk, profitability, earnings, institutional ownership, dividends, analyst recommendations and valuation.

 Insider & Institutional Ownership

 2.0% of IDW Media shares are held by institutional investors.
 Comparatively, 46.5% of shares of all “Advertising” companies are held by institutional investors.
 14.7% of shares of all “Advertising” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

-This table compares IDW Media and its competitors’ net margins, return on equity and return on assets.

-This table compares IDW Media and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares IDW Media and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue